Maintaining proper bookkeeping in Singapore

 We offer the full spectrum of accounting and bookkeeping services, as follows:

-All Singapore Companies are required to prepare and keep a book of accounts, which must consist of Profit and Loss Account, Balance Sheet, Cash Flow Statement, and Equity Statement in accordance with the Singapore Financial reporting standard (SFRS).
-Our topnotch accountants help you with the process of keeping your Book of Accounts updated and enable a true and fair representation of your company’s financial records.
+All Singapore companies are required to prepare and keep a book of accounts.
+This consists of a Profit and Loss Account, Balance Sheet, Cash Flow Statement, and Equity Statement – all of which must be in accordance with the Singapore Financial Reporting Standard (SFRS).
+Our accountants will maintain your Book of Accounts in a timely manner so as to provide a true and fair representation of your company’s financial records.
 If necessary, we also assist you with the auditing of the books.
-Learn more

-Every company is required by IRAS to submit an Estimated Chargeable Income (ECI) within three months from the end of each financial year of a company.
-However, with effect from YA 2013, a new administrative concession applies for companies with a financial year ending October 2012 or after.
-Learn more
+ECI, also known as Estimated Chargeable Income (ECI), is an estimate of a company’s chargeable income for a Year of Assessment (YA).
+Every company is required by IRAS to submit an ECI within 3 months from the end of each financial year.
+However, with effect from YA 2013, a new administrative concession applies to companies with a financial year ending October 2012 or after.

-Timely disbursement of salaries to employees is crucial and more importantly companies must ensure that the deductions made from the salaries of their employees are deposited to the CPF board on time.
+Companies in Singapore must pay the salaries of their employees in a timely manner.
+They must also ensure that the deductions made from the salaries of their employees are submitted to the CPF board on time.
 Computation of basic wages, overtime wages, bonuses etc are some of the basic elements of payroll processing.
-However in Singapore scenario, computation of levies, donations to funds such as SINDA, MBMF, ECF, Skill development funds, withholding tax etc make it a complex function.
+However, in Singapore, the computation of donations to funds such as SINDA, MBMF, ECF, levies including the Skills Development Levy, and withholding tax etc make it a complex function.

-We allocate a dedicated accounts manager, who will work closely with your organization, to oversee the recording of all accounting transactions, maintain the books and statements, ensure compliance with regulatory requirements as well as provide you with practical insights and advice for the purpose of taxation and budgeting.
+When you engage our services, a dedicated account manager will work closely with your organization to maintain the books and statements, ensure compliance with regulatory requirements as well as provide you with practical insights and advice for the purpose of taxation and budgeting.